 Note If your editor doesn't have the same menus or gutter (the left column that contains the line numbers of the program) you saw in the previous screenshots, you can turn these settings on in the Xcode preferences.
-You can open the Xcode preferences by clicking the Xcode menu in the menu bar and then selecting Preferences and then Text Editing and checking the Line numbers checkbox.
+You can open the Xcode preferences by clicking the Xcode menu in the menu bar and then selecting Preferences.